How can occupational therapy nourish your soul?

 There is also evidence to suggest that occupational therapy can promote the wellbeing of older people who are living by themselves, with particular benefits for mental health and life satisfaction.

-Occupational therapy can assist in relieving symptoms related to:
+Occupational therapy may assist in relieving symptoms related to:

 - Mental health